 All guests are encouraged to check you are feeling well before attending our event.
 Please ensure that you are in good health, with no fever or other symptoms related to COVID-19, before travelling to the venue.

-Therefore all visitors must print their badge BEFORE arriving in order to gain access to the event.
 Please note that your badge must be printed in colour.
 We will provide badge holders and lanyards upon arrival.

 Inside our event we are making meeting and doing business as safe as possible for everyone.